sedol1339/files/abstracts.md

     - We perform various ablation studies
     - A concurrent work with wav2vec 2.0

+Kahn, J., Lee, A., & Hannun, A. .
+Self-Training for End-to-End Speech Recognition.
+ICASSP 2020 - 2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
+IEEE. doi: 10.1109/ICASSP40776.2020.9054295

+Kawakami, K., Wang, L., Dyer, C., Blunsom, P., & Oord, A. v. d.
+(2020).
+Learning Robust and Multilingual Speech Representations. arXiv, 2001.11128.
+Retrieved from https://arxiv.org/abs/2001.11128v1

+    - We learn audio representations using contrastive predictive coding, then we train an ASR model using our representations, and evaluate it under domain and language shifts.
+    - We find that large pretraining dataset lead to more robustness to domain shifts, compared to both log filterbank features as well as to pretraining just on LibriSpeech.
+    - We also train ASR models on 25 languages, and show that our representations outperform those pretrained only on clean English data in the language transfer setup.
+    - We confirm that usupervised representations consistently improve robustness on downstream tasks, and representations learned from multilingual data can transfer across many languages.

+Khurana, S., Laurent, A., Hsu, W.-N., Chorowski, J., Lancucki, A., Marxer, R., & Glass, J. (2020).
+A Convolutional Deep Markov Model for Unsupervised Speech Representation Learning. arXiv, 2006.02547.
+Retrieved from https://arxiv.org/abs/2006.02547v2

 Koenecke, A., Nam, A., Lake, E., Nudell, J., Quartey, M., Mengesha, Z., ...Goel, S. (2020).
 Racial disparities in automated speech recognition.
 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 Retrieved from https://www.pnas.org/doi/pdf/10.1073/pnas.1915768117

     - ASR systems exhibit WER of 0.35 for black speakers compared with 0.19 for white speakers.
     - We suggest that ASR systems are confused by the phonological, phonetic, or prosodic characteristics of African American Vernacular English.
     - The likely cause of this shortcoming is insufficient audio data from black speakers when training the models.

+Kürzinger, L., Winkelbauer, D., Li, L., Watzel, T., & Rigoll, G. (2020).
+CTC-Segmentation of Large Corpora for German End-to-End Speech Recognition.
+Speech and Computer.
+Springer. doi: 10.1007/978-3-030-60276-5_27

 Likhomanenko, T., Xu, Q., Pratap, V., Tomasello, P., Kahn, J., Avidov, G., ...Synnaeve, G. (2020).
 Rethinking Evaluation in ASR: Are Our Models Robust Enough? arXiv, 2010.11745.
 Retrieved from https://arxiv.org/abs/2010.11745v3